Stony Brook University (SUNY) Reviews & Admissions Statistics

 1. 3 (Graduate)

-The Stony Brook MFA in Film is the only graduate program in the SUNY system fiercely dedicated to independent filmmaking.
-Our approach is simple — roll up your sleeves and dive in.
-With today's technology, all you need is a well-crafted story, a realistic plan, and the drive to make it happen.
-At Stony Brook, you will learn how to craft a tightly woven script, operate state-of-the art camera equipment, develop a realistic budget and production plan, become skilled at working with actors and crew members, and navigate legal, marketing, financing, and distribution.
+The Stony Brook MFA in Film, in partnership with indie production legend Christine Vachon of Killer Films, is the only graduate program in the SUNY system fiercely dedicated to independent filmmaking.
+At Stony Brook, with our tracks in Directing, Screenwriting, and Producing, you will learn how to craft a tightly woven script, operate state-of-the art camera equipment, develop a realistic budget and production plan, become skilled at working with actors and crew members, and navigate legal, marketing, financing, and distribution.
 Get it made, make it right, get it seen, live to tell about it… that is our mantra.
+We host our annual screenings at the film society of Lincoln Center.

 Graduate Application Requirements